-Antler Gold Inc. Management Discussion and Analysis Annual Report - December 31, 2022
+Antler Gold Inc. Management Discussion and Analysis Quarterly Report - March 31, 2023

-This Management's Discussion and Analysis ("MD&A") of Antler Gold Inc. ("Antler" or the "Company") is dated April 28, 2023 and provides an analysis of the financial operating results for the year ended December 31, 2022.
-This MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the years ended December 31, 2022 and 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") of Antler Gold Inc. ("Antler" or the "Company") is dated May 30, 2023 and provides an analysis of the financial operating results for the three-month period ended March 31, 2023.
+This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements and accompanying notes for the period ended March 31, 2023 and the audited consolidated financial statements and accompanying notes for the years ended December 31, 2022 and 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are in Canadian dollars unless otherwise specified.
-The MD&A, financial statements and other information, including news releases and other disclosure items, are available on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com under the Company's profile.
+The Company's MD&A, financial statements and other information, including news releases and other disclosure items, are available on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com under the Company's profile.
 The common shares of Antler Gold Inc. are traded on the TSX Venture Exchange under the symbol "ANTL".